.

 Do your research

-Continual learning
+Keep learning

 Your video editing equipment can only do so much.
 You need to know the best techniques, tips, and tricks to make your equipment perform.
 That’s why continual learning is so important.
 Watch video editing tutorials, and don’t be afraid to experiment during your editing sessions.
-This is how you continue to improve on your abilities.
+This is how you continue to improve your abilities.

 Ask for feedback & advice